payloadcms/website/README.md

 Working on docs locally:

-To work on the docs locally you will need to have the payload repo cloned down (it is easier if you have 2 versions, one per payload version):
+To work on the docs locally you will need to have the payload repo cloned down:

 ```
 // .env
-DOCS_DIR_V2=path-to-local-payload-v2-repo
-DOCS_DIR_V3=path-to-local-payload-v3-repo
+DOCS_DIR=path-to-local-payload-repo # Example: DOCS_DIR=/Users/yourname/Documents/GitHub/payload/docs`
 ```

 To generate the docs locally you can run `pnpm fetchDocs:local`, then you can boot up the website repo and view them at http://localhost:3000/docs.
-Any time you make changes to the v2/v3 docs then you will need to re-run the `pnpm fetchDocs:local` command.
+Any time you make changes to the docs you will need to re-run the `pnpm fetchDocs:local` command.

 ### License